trampgeek/moodle-qtype_coderunner/README.md

 whether they have pasted an entire function definition.

 Obviously, writing questions using custom graders is much harder than using the normal built-in equality based grader.
-It is often possible to ask the question in a different way that avoids the need for a custom grader.
+It is usually possible to ask the question in a different way that avoids the need for a custom grader.
 In the above example, the
 student could have been asked to submit their entire function twice,